cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-declare.md

 ## Parameters

-name
+**`name`**

-:   The name of the cursor to be created.
+The name of the cursor to be created.

-BINARY
+**`BINARY`**

-:   Causes the cursor to return data in binary rather than in text format.
+Causes the cursor to return data in binary rather than in text format.

     > **Note** Cloudberry Database ignores the `BINARY` clause when you declare a `PARALLEL RETRIEVE` cursor.

-INSENSITIVE
+**`INSENSITIVE`**

-:   Indicates that data retrieved from the cursor should be unaffected by updates to the table(s) underlying the cursor that occur after the cursor is created.
+Indicates that data retrieved from the cursor should be unaffected by updates to the table(s) underlying the cursor that occur after the cursor is created.
 In Cloudberry Database, all cursors are insensitive.
 This key word currently has no effect and is present only for compatibility with the SQL standard.

 NO SCROLL
 :   The cursor cannot be used to retrieve rows in a nonsequential fashion.
 This is the default behavior in Cloudberry Database; scrollable cursors (`SCROLL`) are not supported.